rcls/discus/docs/README.md

 compromises of using BJT pass gates, we have to make do with single-ended circuitry.

-Precharging the bit-lines is necessary.
-The precharge is implemented by lowering the Vdd of the sense circuitry during the first half of the clock cycle, and pulling up the bit-lines to that.
-The lowered Vdd is approx 200mV above the threshold of the sense transistors, a compromise to keep the sense circuitry in a stable state.
-The actual access happens in the second half of the clock cycle.
+Careful timing of the various strobes is necessary.
+All are kept idle during the first half of the clock cycle, giving the address and control lines time to stabilize.
+The appropriate bit line is enabled at the start of the second half of the clock cycle, then the sense amp output and positive feedback are enabled around 100ns later.
 Because memory reads always go directly into a register, the reduced time available from the half clock cycle is not a concern.

 [Program storage](rom64byte.md) is intended to be implemented as ROM, so there is no DRAM refresh or precharge timing allowance on the program memory bus.